San-nakji: Language difference

+Choking hazard

+Consuming sannakji can be dangerous especially for diners who are intoxicated.
+Octopuses' limbs contain neurons, where the extremities continue to move and the suction cups along its tentacles maintain their gripping power that might attach to one's throat, even after getting detached from the body and doused with sesame oil, which presents a potentially fatal choking hazard.

 Prevalence

 Sannakji is served in Korean restaurants that serve sliced raw fish, but it also can be found at bars as a snack to accompany alcoholic beverages, such as soju.

-Health hazard

-Consuming sannakji is potentially dangerous due to choking hazard.
-Because the cephalopod's limbs contain neurons, the extremities continue to move and the suction cups along its tentacles maintain their gripping power that might attach to one's throat, even after getting detached from the body and doused with sesame oil.
-Several incidents of choking on Sannakji have been reported, such as a 2008 incident in Gwangju.